Trigger MetaDataExtraction after file upload

 Could we make it as an opt-out option: by default indexing after upload which can be disabled by some configuration.
 This would be a compromise.
 Again, as a User it looks unsatisfying to have to wait for the next cron cycle to get the metadata.

-#19 Updated by Xavier Perseguers almost 4 years ago
+#19 Updated by Xavier Perseguers about 5 years ago

 A tiny followup here in case someone is reading.
 EXT:extractor 1.0.0 now natively supports Tika server and in fact as Ingo suggested it, this is tremendously quicker than using the standalone application jar.
 Using external tools such as pdfinfo or exiftool is really quick as well, and as Fabien noticed, PHP-based extraction, although really poor in term of supported file formats is really fast as well.